 What is sustainable IT?

-In the IT industry and offices worldwide, energy is used to power technology devices like servers, desktops and laptops.
-The mining of resources and production of assets can also have a significant environmental impact as well as an impact on the lives of people in mining communities.
+In the IT industry, the mining of resources and production of assets has an environmental impact as well as an impact on the lives of people in mining communities.
 Sustainable IT addresses these impacts, with social equity and economic development needs at the forefront.

 The impact of IT on the environment

-There's an ongoing challenge within organizations worldwide to implement new, sustainable ways of doing business.
-IT significantly contributes to the world's carbon footprint, so extending the lifecycle of IT and data center assets, parts and materials can play a critical role in tackling climate change.
+There's an ongoing desire within organizations worldwide to implement new, sustainable ways of doing business.
+IT contributes to the world's carbon footprint, so extending the lifecycle of IT and data center assets, parts and materials can play a critical role in reducing its environmental impact.

 - By 2030, 21% of global electricity consumption will be due to ICT production and operation.